Ianfeather/ianfeather.co.uk/blog/source/_posts/2014-05-07-a-maintainable-style-guide.markdown

 categories:
 ---

-Maintaining a Style Guide over a long period of time is very difficult.
-Even with best intentions the maintenance of any project is difficult when matched against the expectation of creating new features.
+Maintaining a UI Style Guide over a long period of time is very difficult.
+Even with best intentions the maintenance of any project can be hard when matched against the expectation of creating new features.
 Style Guides, most often prioritised below the maintenance of your applications themselves, are likely the first candidates to fall behind and the last to be brought out of tech debt.

 This is bad because once your Style Guide falls out of sync with your application(s) it has entirely lost its purpose.
 It is no longer a trustworthy representation of the state of your UI and will quickly fall out of favour with the design and development team.

 This is bad because Style Guides are more than a nicety for developers to show off their style.
 Done properly, they can be a collaboration tool bridging design and development teams as well as a tool to break down the user interface into its component parts rather than than thinking about it as a whole or as a series of pages.
 They also serve as a resource for new designers and developers to locate existing patterns and ready-made code blocks for further use, but this only serves a purpose if they reflect the current state of your UI.

 All of these benefits should be sought regardless of the size or scope of your project though they shouldn't come at a cost to delivering features.
 If they do, they will inevitably be neglected.
-Prioritising work on a Style Guide, alongside user-facing features, is more of a cultural and organisational challenge but I'd like to share how we achieved this at Lonely Planet by making it an integral part of our development methodology.
+Prioritising work on a Style Guide, rather than user-facing features, is more of a cultural and organisational challenge but I'd like to share how we achieved this at Lonely Planet by making it an integral part of our development methodology.

 Before that, it's worth explaining how we tried and why we failed with the traditional types of Style Guide.

-<h2 class="blog-subtitle">The problem with current Style Guides</h2>
+<h2 id="the-problem-with-current-style-guides" class="blog-subtitle">The problem with current Style Guides</h2>

-We have tried and failed with two different approaches.
+At Lonely Planet, we have tried and failed with two different approaches.

 ### A Static HTML Style Guide